Morningstar88/Salt-Water-Battery/README.md

 - Cells are comprised of 3 essential components.

+OILRIG is an acronym to help remember, Oxidation Is Losing electrons, Reduction Is Gaining electrons.

-ANODE - REDUCE - RELEASE ELECTRONS
+ANODE - REDUCING - RELEASE ELECTRONS

-CATHODE - OXIDIZES - AQUIRES ELECTRONS
+CATHODE - OXIDIZES - REDUCED/REDUCTIOL - AQUIRES ELECTRONS

 - The Anode is the negative or reducing electrode that releases electrons to the external circuit and oxidizes during and electrochemical reaction.